The Countdown to GDPR: new concepts and how to implement them

 By Employment and Privacy Law Partner, Carl Atkinson

 During our countdown we have outlined the initial steps businesses can take to establish a secure foundation for their GDPR compliance programme.
 All businesses are different, and consequently a ‘one size fits all’ approach towards GDPR compliance based upon a generic GDPR solution / toolkit is unlikely to be successful.

-We initially advised that the first step almost all organisations should take in preparing for GDPR is to understand what personal data is held by the business, where it is stored or used (‘processed’) and why that processing is necessary.
-We then considered the impact of GDPR on consent and suggested that restrictions on the way in which consent can be obtained along with the data subject’s new right to unilaterally withdraw consent at any time could make consent far less attractive as a basis for processing.
+We initially advised that the first step almost all organisations should take in preparing for GDPR is to understand what personal data is held by the business.
+Then where it is stored or used (‘processed’) and why that processing is necessary.
+We then considered the impact of GDPR on consent and suggested restrictions on the way consent can be obtained.
+This included along with the data subject’s new right to unilaterally withdraw consent at any time could make consent far less attractive as a basis for processing.

 In this third blog, we will examine some of the new concepts which will be introduced by the GDPR and we will consider whether there are steps which businesses can take now to embed these new concepts in their organisations before the GDPR implementation date on the 25th May.

 Although not a new concept, privacy by design is an approach which will become more familiar to many businesses following the implementation of the GDPR.
 Under the GDPR there will be an obligation for businesses to implement technical and organisational measures to demonstrate that they have considered and integrated data protection / privacy into their processing activities, and it is clear from statements which have been made by the ICO that privacy by design is viewed as a key component of this approach.